Are you looking for the best fall foliage in Niagara Falls?

 A more classic-style garden and city park await at the historical Queenston Heights Park.
 Home to important monuments including the Landscape of Nations Memorial, and the Brock and Laura Secord Memorial, Queenston Park is a place of reflection and respect, with beautifully manicured gardens to reflect this experience.
 The park also boasts amenities including hiking trails, picnic areas, and more, making it a destination park should you want one.
 Gardeners with a green thumb will love this park.

-If you’re looking for a more traditional garden space in the fall, Queen Victoria Park is the perfect destination.
-Expertly manicured by Niagara Parks, Queen Victoria Park transforms from season to season, and fall is no exception.
-Stroll one of the walking paths or take a moment by one of their ornate displays, including the iconic Floral Clock.
+If you’re looking for a more traditional garden space in the fall, the Niagara Parks Botanical Garden is the perfect destination.
+Expertly manicured by Niagara Parks, Niagara Parks Botanical Garden transforms from season to season, and fall is no exception.
+Stroll one of the walking paths or take a moment by one of their ornate displays!
+This site is home to the Niagara Parks School of Horticulture and is a living outdoor classroom where students can take part in shaping Niagara’s landscape.
+Only a short minute drive away, you can check the time on the iconic Floral Clock.

 Fun Fact: This is where a lot of locals go for their milestone photos including weddings and graduations.